-United Way of Southwest Minnesota manages several internal programs that are aimed at ensuring children enter school developmentally on track in literacy skills, as well as in social, emotional and cognitive skills.
-We also want to ensure students, K-12, have the tools needed to succeed and thrive.
+United Way of Southwest Minnesota (UWSWMN) manages several internal programs aimed at ensuring children enter school developmentally on track in literacy, social, emotional and cognitive skills and that students, K-12, have the tools needed to succeed and thrive.
 Each program is available free of charge because the cost of each of these programs is covered by donations to UWSWMN, through partnerships with other organizations and/or grant funding.
 We serve 24 public, private and charter schools across southwest Minnesota.

-Jumpstart’s Read for the Record® is an annual reading celebration that highlights the need for quality early education in America by mobilizing adults and children to set a record for the largest shared reading experience.
-In October, 2016, we organized 160 volunteers for this one day literacy event to be read the book Thank You Omu! by Oge Mora in 153 classrooms in 21 schools; 8 libraries; 15 childcare centers/pre-schools/headstarts; and on KMHL radio.
-A copy of the book was donated to each classroom for continued use.
+- Jumpstart’s Read for the Record is an annual reading celebration that highlights the need for quality early education in America by mobilizing adults and children to set a record for the largest shared reading experience.
+In November, 2019, we organized 134 volunteers for this one day literacy event to read the book Thank You Omu! by Oge Mora in 153 classrooms in 21 schools; 8 libraries; 15 childcare centers/pre-schools/headstarts; and on KMHL radio.
+A copy of the book was donated to each classroom by UWSWMN for continued use.
 The 2020 event was held on October 29 and featured the book Evelyn Del Ray is Moving Away by Meg Medina.
 While we were unable to send volunteers into the various locations we normally would, the book was provided to any location requesting it.